SF stay

 What hotel would be better with free parking? i have some great deals in fisherman's but with parking its almost another $70+ a day which i dont want to pay.

-• Stay in Berkeley or Oakland for free or low-cost parking.
+• Stay 2–3 nights near Berkeley for convocation and easy access to free or cheaper parking.

 More San Francisco Travel Questions